Kimber 1911 Field Strip- Disassembly & Reassembly Instructions

 You will need a 1911 barrel bushing wrench for this procedure:

-or a nifty little product I recently purchased called a Real Avid Smart Bench Block which has a built-in barrel bushing wrench. you can check it out here.
+Or a nifty little product I recently purchased called a Real Avid Smart Bench Block which has a built-in barrel bushing wrench. you can check it out here.

 Step by step instructions are below, but you can also watch my videos.
 The first is for the 1911 Field Strip and the second is the reassembly.